10 Tricks to Sound So French That Natives Think You’re One of ‘Em

-So, if you want to sound so French that you pass for a native, then you need to include the following tricks in your French repertoire!
+So, if you want to sound so French that you pass for a native, then check out this post for 10 simple but effective tricks to sound (and seem) more French, from adjusting your attitude to learning about French culture.

 Having the Right French Attitude